aoberoi/opentok-titanium/documentation/subscriber.md

 ### view

-(SubscriberView) If _subscriber.createView(props)_ has been called on this Subscriber, this property will return a reference to that same view.
+(SubscriberView) If [createView(_props_)](#createviewprops) has been called on this Subscriber, this property will return a reference to that same SubscriberView.
 Otherwise it returns null.

 ## Events